natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

 or no prompt appears within 10 seconds or ``--More--``.

 If ``--More--`` is met, pages are not over yet and you have to scroll through the next one.
-In Cisco, you need to press space bar to do this (without line feed).
-Therefore, send() method is used here, not sendline - sendline automatically adds a line feed.
+In Cisco, you need to press space bar to do this (without new line).
+Therefore, send() method is used here, not sendline - sendline automatically adds a new line character.

 This string ``page = re.sub(" +\x08+ +\x08+", "\n", page)`` removes backspace symbols which are around ``--More--`` so they don't end up in the final output.